 Spending money on isolated tactics without a clear marketing strategy, can burn cash faster than a bush fire.
-Spending too little or spending on piecemeal, unco-ordinated activities will also burn money, just less of it.
-Whatever you spend on marketing, it needs to have a strategy behind it, even if it’s just 3 bullet points on a napkin.
+Spending too little or spending on piecemeal, uncoordinated activities will also burn money, just less of it.
+Whatever you spend on marketing, it needs to be based on a strategy, even if it’s just 3 bullet points on a napkin.
 You need to focus on:

 - Where your technology could win - and you could become the Thought Leader